syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 ![customize-the-week-number-text-style-in-maui-scheduler](images/getting-started/customize-the-week-number-text-style-in-maui-scheduler.png)

 N> You can refer to our [.NET MAUI Scheduler](https://www.syncfusion.com/maui-controls/maui-scheduler) feature tour page for its groundbreaking feature representations.
-You can also explore our [.NET MAUI Scheduler Example](https://github.com/SyncfusionExamples/maui-scheduler-examples/tree/main) that shows you how to render the .NET MAUI in Scheduler.
+You can also explore our [.NET MAUI Scheduler Example](https://github.com/SyncfusionExamples/maui-scheduler-examples/tree/main) that shows you how to render the Scheduler in .NET MAUI.